uptane/uptane-standard/uptane-standard.md

         5. If no signed metadata about the image can be found anywhere in the delegation graph, return an error code indicating that the image is missing.
     3. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted image are the same in both sets of metadata.
-        2. Check that the custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata.
+        2. Check that the custom metadata (e.g., release counter) are the same in both sets of metadata.
         3. Check that the release counter in the previous targets metadata file is less than or equal to the release counter in this targets metadata file.

 If any step fails, the ECU MUST return an error code indicating the failure.
 If a check for a specific type of security attack fails (e.g. rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.